Convex co-compact hyperbolic manifolds are determined by their pleating lamination: Introduction

 \subsection{Background}

 Let $M$ be a 3-dimensional convex co-compact hyperbolic manifold.
 Then $M$ contains a smallest non-empty geodesically convex subset, called its convex core and denoted here by $C(M)$.
 Thurston \cite[Chapter 8]{thurston-notes} noticed that the boundary of $C(M)$ is homeomorphic to $\partial_\infty M$, and is a disjoint union of locally convex pleated surfaces.
 As a consequence, its induced metric $m$ is hyperbolic -- of constant curvature $-1$ -- while its pleating is described by a measured lamination $l$ which is geodesic for $m$, called its {\em pleating} or {\em bending} lamination.
-Thurston conjectured that $l$ (resp. $m$) uniquely determine $M$.
+Thurston conjectured that $l$ (resp. $m$) uniquely determines $M$.
 The main goal here is to prove that, indeed, $l$ uniquely determines $M$.

+Those two conjectures are relevant for 3-dimensional hyperbolic geometry, but also for Teichm\"uller theory.
+If true, they would mean that convex co-compact hyperbolic manifold provide a bridge between the ``hyperbolic'' Teichm\"uller theory on the boundary of the convex core -- where the data is in terms of hyperbolic metrics, measured laminations, etc -- and the ``complex'' Teichm\"uller theory on the boundary at infinity, which involves complex structures, holomorphic quadratic differentials, etc. (See e.g. \cite{volumes} for an extension of this point of view.)

 The measured laminations on $\partial \bar M$ that can be realized as the pleating lamination of the convex core of a convex co-compact hyperbolic metric were determined by Bonahon and Otal \cite{bonahon-otal}.
+Their result was extended by Lecuire \cite{lecuire} to manifolds with compressible boundary.

-\begin{theorem}[Bonahon, Otal] Let $\bar M$ be a compact 3-manifold with non-empty, incompressible boundary, and such that the interior $M$ of $\bar M$ admits a complete hyperbolic metric, and with all boundary components of genus at least $2$.
+\begin{theorem}[Bonahon--Otal, Lecuire] Let $\bar M$ be a compact 3-manifold with non-empty boundary, with all boundary components of genus at least 2, and such that the interior $M$ of $\bar M$ admits a complete hyperbolic metric.
 Let $l$ be a measured lamination on $\partial \bar M$.
-Assume that: \begin{enumerate} \item each closed leaf of $l$ has weight less than $\pi$, \item if $\bar M$ is not an interval bundle over a closed surface, then $i(l,\partial A)>0$ for all essential annulus or M\"obius strip $A$ in $\bar M$, \item if $\bar M$ is an interval bundle over a closed surface $S$, then $i(l, p^*l')>0$ for all non-trivial measured geodesic lamination $l'$, where $p:\cML(S)\to \cML(\partial M)$ is the map induced by the restriction of the bundle projection $p:\partial \bar M\to S$. \end{enumerate} Then there exists a non-Fuchsian, convex co-compact hyperbolic metric on $M$ such that $l$ is the measured pleating lamination of the boundary of the convex core of $M$. \end{theorem}
+Assume that: \begin{enumerate} \item Each closed leaf of $l$ has weight less than $\pi$, \item For each essential disk $D$ in $\bar M$, $i(l,\partial D)>2\pi$, \item There exists $\eta >0$ such that $i(\partial A,l)\geq\eta$ for each essential annulus $A$ in $\bar M$. \end{enumerate} Then there exists a non-Fuchsian, convex co-compact hyperbolic metric on $M$ such that $l$ is the measured pleating lamination of the boundary of the convex core of $M$.

+In the quasifuchsian case, the second condition is vacuous and the third condition means that the pair of laminations on the two boundary components of $M$ is filling. \end{theorem}